Dr. Tonya Maunsell, DNP, RN

-Mission: The faculty members of the Department of Nursing Education uphold the mission of San Antonio College in supporting the educational and lifelong learning needs of culturally, ethically and socially diverse communities.
-The mission of the Department of Nursing Education is to prepare professional nurses who, as members of an interdisciplinary health care team, use nursing judgment to provide safe, evidence-based, patient-centered care to promote quality patient outcomes.
+The faculty members of the Department of Nursing Education uphold the mission of San Antonio College in supporting the educational and lifelong learning needs of culturally, ethnically, and socially diverse communities.
+The mission of the Department of Nursing Education is to prepare professional nurses who, as members of an interdisciplinary healthcare team, use nursing judgment to provide safe, evidence-based, patient-centered care to promote quality patient outcomes.

 Texas Board of Nursing (BON)

 333 Guadalupe #3-460, Austin, Texas 78701

 The Generic Associate of Applied Science and the Career Mobility nursing program at Alamo Community Colleges District at San Antonio College located in San Antonio, Texas is accredited by the: Accreditation Commission for Education in Nursing (ACEN).

 The most recent accreditation decision made by the ACEN Board of Commissioners for the San Antonio College nursing program is Continuing Accreditation.
 ACEN is located at 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326 and can be reached at (404) 975-5000.